 - Shift work may be common.

-Manufacturing engineering technologists frequently:
+Manufacturing production technicians frequently:

-- Sit for long periods of time.
+- Stand for long periods of time.

-- Use their hands to handle, control, or feel
+- Use their hands to handle, control, or feel objects, tools, or controls.

 - Understand the speech of another person.